hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Add your generic energy hub model to the model repository.

-Automatic identification and setting of energy carriers based on technology and case study input files.
-SEE NOTES BELOW FOR SPECIFIC TASKS TO DO THIS.
-Parameterize energy demands so you don't have to deal with heat, cooling, electricity, etc. separately in the code, but these are automatically set.
-This can be dealt with in the outputs the same way as multiple hubs are dealt with.
-Change the case study read-in code so you get the demand types from the input files and not manually.
-Energy outputs should be dealt with in the same way as multiple hubs, with automated printing routines that dynamically set the sheet names and variable names.
-This goes together with the CHP constraints -> CHP constraints should be more generic to deal with any type of technology with more than one type of input or output.
-Probably you'll have to set the max inputs/outputs per tech to 2.

 If you have multiple inputs, you need to make the Input_energy variable dependent on x.
 You'll have to think through the wider implications of this and where to adjust further elements as necessary.
 For heat pump, the output energy equals the input heat plus the work done.
+In GenerateConversionTechnologyParams.m, you need to add the multi-input ratio stuff to the C-matrix parameter.
+Right now you're also not including consumed energy in the C-matrix (i.e. negative values), which is going to mess up the results, so you need to change this.
+You also probably need to make the input energy variable dependent on x, which has wider implications, but probably this shouldn't be a problem.

 You can't actually calculate temperature levels without taking into account massflows.
-How are you accounting for this now.
+How are you accounting for this now?

 Can the capacity variable/parameter be defined only with index domain conv, not x?
+Can storage capacity also be defined this way?
+Installation?

+Add to documentation the following notes:
+NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas"
+NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

 Add some further documentation of the code structure.